Ferdi265/wl-restart/README.md

 - Restarts your compositor when it crashes
 - Don't lose your session (for programs that support seamless Wayland reconnect)
 - Configurable max number of crashes before giving up
+- Sets `WL_RESTART_COUNT` to the current restart counter on compositor restart.

 ## Usage